Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Harmony – Is created by resolving any differences in a respectful, restorative way.
 We respect and celebrate diversity.

-This terms topic is Resilience.
+This terms topic is Wisdom.

 Homework is important to ensure your son/charge reaches their full potential and I would really appreciate your support in ensuring it is completed to the best of your son/charges ability and returned on time.